2021 6 Hours of The Glen: Entries

 A total of 38 cars took part in the event, split across five classes.
 7 cars were entered in DPi, 5 in LMP2, 7 in LMP3, 5 in GTLM, and 14 in GTD.
 The pre-event entry list contained 40 entries, but both Sean Creech Motorsport and Forty7 Motorsports withdrew their LMP3 entries before the start of the weekend.

 DPi featured the expected addition of the Ally Cadillac Racing #48 alongside the six full-season entries in the class.
 Four of the seven teams also elected to add a third driver to their lineups.
 In LMP2, United Autosports returned as part of their Michelin Endurance Cup schedule, while James French joined Tower Motorsport By Starworks for the first time in 2021.
 LMP3 featured a series of additions, including Marco Andretti's addition to the Andretti Autosport entry, United Autosports' IMSA LMP3 debut, and the long-awaited first IMSA SportsCar Championship appearance for Dawson Racing.
 GTLM saw the return of WeatherTech Racing after they missed the previous round at Detroit, while BMW Team RLL returned as part of their Endurance Cup campaign.
 In GTD, CarBahn with Peregrine Racing added another event to their Sprint Cup schedule, and NTE Sport returned after most recently appearing at Daytona in January.
 Wright Motorsports also announced prior to the event that Trent Hindman would replace Ryan Hardwick as Patrick Long's co-driver for the remainder of the season.

+Practice

+There were two practice sessions preceding the start of the race on Sunday, one on Friday and one on Saturday.
+The first session lasted one hour on Friday while the second session lasted 75 minutes on Saturday.

+Practice 1

+The first practice session took place at 4:20 pm ET on Friday and ended with Oliver Pla topping the charts for Meyer Shank Racing with Curb-Agajanian, with a lap time of 1:31.056, ahead of the No. 31 Cadillac of Mike Conway.
+Tristan Nunez was fastest in LMP2 with a time of 1:33.836.
+Oliver Askew set the fastest time in LMP3.
+The GTLM class was topped by the No. 4 Corvette Racing Chevrolet Corvette C8.R of Nick Tandy with a time of 1:42.517.
+Antonio García in the sister No. 3 Corvette Racing entry was second fastest and Jesse Krohn rounded out the top three.
+Jack Hawksworth was fastest in GTD.
+The session was red flagged twice.
+7 minutes into the session, Kyle Tilley in the No. 18 Era Motorsports Oreca crashed at turn one after making contact with the No. 48 Ally Cadillac Racing Cadillac DPi-V.R of Simon Pagenaud.
+The final stoppage came when Matt Campbell's No. 79 WeatherTech Racing Porsche 911 RSR-19 suffered suspension damage after going airborne at the Inner Loop causing debris to be scattered onto the track.